TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Legalities: Contact the U.S. embassy in your destination country forinsurance, plates, taxes, etc.

 Editors note: In terms of shipping and quotes for shipping costs, there are various agencies who specialize in shipping cars in France and internationally, and offer detailed explanations of the most recent regulations.
 You should research to find out the most current options given that regulations change on a regular basis.
-Our article on How to Ship Your Car Abroad offers more applicable advice and companies that also can ship your car to France.
+Our article on How to Ship Your Car Abroad offers more advice and companies who often also support shipping your car to France.

 Related Topics